ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 WIMSE tokens are typically associated with a workload that is not directly associated with a user, however in some deployments the workload may be associated directly to a user.
 In these cases the WIMSE token can be used to track the user if it is disclosed in clear text.

-If the WIMSE ID is used with X509 certificates then the workload identity may be disclosed as part of the TLS handshake.
-This can be partially mitigated by using TLS 1.3 to protect the client and serve identities.
+If the WIMSE ID is used with X.509 certificates then the workload identity may be disclosed as part of the TLS handshake.
+This can be partially mitigated by using TLS 1.3 to protect the client and server identities.

 # IANA Considerations